MinasukiHikimuna/MidnightRider-Stash/plugins/CompleteTheStash/README.md

 ## Usage

 The script is designed to be executed as a plugin within Stash.
-It is triggered by:

-- Executing "Process performers" task manually.
-This will create, update and possibly delete missing scenes.
+The plugin has a task "Complete The Stash!" which reads through your tagged performers and creates scenes in your missing Stash instances.
+This will create, update and delete scenes in the missing Stash instances.
-- Local scene being updated.
-If a previously missing scene is now found in local Stash, it is deleted from missing Stash.

-The separate task for longer running processing is critical for good user experience.
-For example if performer processing was triggered when a performer is tagged with Completionist, local Stash UI would look like being stuck until all, possibly thousands of scenes for that performer would have been processed.
+Optionally, you can enable hooks which will automatically remove missing scenes when they are added to your main Stash.
+However, due to the current plugin architecture, this will significantly slow down your Stash as each update of any scene will trigger a hook.
+Every run will take a few seconds.
+This can be especially problematic when doing batch changes for potentially thousands of scenes.

+Hooks can be enabled in CompleteTheStash.yml by uncommenting the related lines.

 ## Requirements for development